Park City Slopes

 For experts the glades of McConkey's Bowl and the couloirs in Jupiter and Scott's Bowls are great places to explore.
-Good skiers should also do the Interconnect, a day's guided backcountry tour from Deer Valley through Park City, Solitude, Brighton and Alta to Snowbird.
+Good skiers should also do the Interconnect, a day's guided backcountry tour from Deer Valley through Park City Mountain Resort, Solitude, Brighton and Alta to Snowbird.

-Having been transformed from being one of the last resorts in the world to ban snowboarding in the late 1990s to become the venue for boarding events at the 2002 Winter Olympics, Park City now boasts four terrain parks – that are rated as some of the world's best – as well as a super-pipe.
+In addition, Park City Mountain Resort boasts four terrain parks for boarders – which are rated as some of the world's best – as well as a super-pipe.
 The parks are suitable for everyone from novices to experts.